 Usually, the private defense can be fixed earliest one year after the passed confirmation.

-Research in economics at UCL covers the following fields:
+Research in economics at UCLouvain covers the following fields:

 - general equilibrium and games,

 - industrial organisation, economic geography and international trade,